| |

 An

-official biography on Charles Fenerty can be
+official biography on Charles Fenerty, titled,

-obtained here: click here
+here: click here

 |